Patrick-Fuoco/Compiler_Project/README.md

 🌳 Final Result: Abstract Syntax Tree (AST)
 The AST represents your code in tree form (think of it like a blueprint 🛠️).
-Each node represents things like variables, functions, loops, and more! 🌐
+Each node represents things like variables, functions, loops, and more!

-This AST should then undergo two more compilation phases which were not included in my project (Symbol table generation and Code generation.)
+❗This AST should then undergo two more compilation phases which were not included in my project (Symbol table generation and Code generation.)